-What is Creosote?
+What causes Creosote and what is it?
 Simply put, when you burn wood and you have a smoky fire, black creosote can form inside your wood burning appliance and chimney system.
 Tar particles in the smoke condense on a cool surface and cause creosote.

 Why is Creosote a Concern?